-this meaning exactly with deseche.
-M's have mula is also given as a possible meaning of the verb in question, but not connected with Gal.
-11.21.
-It seems that deseche is as understandable as have mula; ppssibly even more.
-RV's por la ley is represented in M by por medio de ley aley, quite according to custom of H. Actually, both RV la and medio de should be in italics.
-In the same way RV fuese and M as need italies.
-The imperfect subjunctive in Spanish is used to express constrary to fact situations, hence RV fuese is best.
-RV por demas is obselve and therefore out of the realm of current Spanish.
+II.v.21 "addition to reject, fefuse, slight, Gal.ii.21"(Theyer).
+RV has this meaning exactly with desecho.
+M's have mula is also given as a possible meaning of the verb in question, but not connected with Gal. sibly even more.
+RV's por la ley is represented in M by por medic de de should be in italics.
+In the same way RV fuese and M es need italics The imperfect subjunctive in Spanish is used to express constrary to fact situations, hence RV fuese is best.
+RV por demas is obselete and therefore out of the realm of current Spanish.
 V has the same form.
 M en balde is preferable.
 With the change of the last difference in RV, it would be definitely the better.
-As it is, M is slightly better.
-KJ is more with M. HA with RV except for as and en balde.
-Gd agrees with RV use of impf. subj. fuese, and Mf with M and HA in the use of indicative there.
+As its is, M is slightly better.
+KJ is more with M. HA with RV except for es and en balde.
+Gd agrees with RV use of impf. subj. fuese, and Mf with M. and HA in the use of indicative there.